ahuazhu/juwei-web/README.md

 git --version

 ```
-to validate you installation.
+to validate your installation.
 When git is ready, you could download the source very easy.
 Start you terminal and change directory to your work workspace.

 ```
 git clone git@github.com:ahuazhu/juwei-web.git

 ```

-If you really reject to install ```git```, downloading the archived file directly and dis-archive it is a solution.
+If you really reject to install ```git```, downloading the archived file directly and unarchive it is a alternative solution(unrecommend, since you could not submit your modification about the project this way).

 ```
 curl -o juwei-web-master.zip https://codeload.github.com/ahuazhu/juwei-web/zip/master